How To Choose A Bike Helmet

 Before we can get into bicycle helmet sizing, we need to cover the types of bike helmets.
 And no, not all bike helmets are created the same!
 Some inexpensive helmets have incredibly simple shells, using various forms of plastic that are actually similar to the plastic used to create water bottles.
 It likely goes without saying that this is a helmet you probably don’t want to buy.

 There are a variety of helmet styles formulated to meet the various needs of riders, from adventurous off-roaders to urban commuters.
-Here’s an overview:
+Here’s an overview of the different types of bike helmet styles:

 - Cross Country Helmets - Also known as road bike helmets, these typically are lightweight with a substantial amount of vents.
 Designed for biking enthusiasts in need of an aerodynamic design and increased ventilation to keep cool on their long rides and uphill climbs.

-- All Mountain or Trail Helmet - Though most electric bikes are not ‘mountain bikes’ per se and will need to comply with local regulations for most trails, these helmets are designed with greater coverage in mind, especially towards the back of the head for unforeseen falls backward.
+- All Mountain or Trail Helmet - You might want to peruse this style if you’re looking for the best helmet for electric bike trails.
+Though most electric bikes are not ‘mountain bikes’ per se and will need to comply with local regulations for most trails, these helmets are designed with greater coverage in mind, especially towards the back of the head for unforeseen falls backward.
 If you’re someone to likes to take their ebike on trailheads or off-roading with their fat tire electric bike, this might be a good choice for you!

 Measuring Your Head